 Treating Potato Scurf

-After planting, monitor moisture levels carefully; harvest tubers early and remove any volunteer potatoes when they appear.
-Thorough tilling or double digging can unearth forgotten potatoes that may be harboring silver scurf, as well.
-While your potatoes are growing, pay special attention to their care — healthy potato plants that live up to the day you dig them reduces your risk of scurf.
+After planting, monitor moisture levels carefully, harvest tubers early, and remove any volunteer potatoes when they appear.
+Thorough tilling or double digging can unearth forgotten potatoes that may be harboring silver scurf as well.
+While your potatoes are growing, pay special attention to their care– healthy potato plants that live up to the day you dig them reduce your risk of scurf.